Team at UH Using “Guardian Angel” Monitoring with COVID-19 Patients Wins OHA Award

 Now, the Department of Emergency Medicine here has won a patient safety award from the Ohio Hospital Association (OHA) for this work.
 The Dr. Frank Dono Best Practice Award, issued by OHA’s Ohio Patient Safety Institute Board of Trustees, recognizes outstanding efforts to improve patient safety in Ohio.
 Specifically, it recognizes the individual or organization that has designed and implemented the most innovative, evidence-based patient safety practice in Ohio.

 One thing that stands out, Dr. Hughes says, was how rapidly UH was able to develop the program and then scale it.
 He worked with Emergency Medicine colleagues Riley Grosso, MD, and Marlea Miano, MD, to develop clinical practice guidelines for using the Masimo SafetyNet technology and train ED providers across the system.
-Dr. Grosso is Director of Peer Review & Quality Improvement, and Dr. Miano is former Director of Clinical Operations, both at the Center for Emergency Medicine at UH Cleveland Medical Center; Dr. Miano is now Chief Medical Officer at UH Geauga Medical Center The project also had the enthusiastic support of Peter Pronovost, MD, PhD, UH’s Chief Quality and Clinical Transformation Officer.
+Dr. Grosso is Director of Peer Review & Quality Improvement, and Dr. Miano is former Director of Clinical Operations, both at the Center for Emergency Medicine at UH Cleveland Medical Center; Dr. Miano is now Chief Medical Officer at UH Geauga Medical Center, a campus of UH Regional Hospitals The project also had the enthusiastic support of Peter Pronovost, MD, PhD, UH’s Chief Quality and Clinical Transformation Officer.

 “This technology is transformative,” Dr. Pronovost says.
 “It allows people to be safely monitored at home, surrounded by loved ones, sleeping in their own bed, eating their own food, rather than healing in hospital.
 It ultimately improves value, providing higher quality and patient experience at a lower cost.
 No doubt this will expand to other types of patients.”